-On June 20, 2016, the Company announced that its indirectly held subsidiary, Kulob Petroleum Limited, ("KPL") the contracting partner in the Bokhtar PSC, had been informed by legal counsel representing Total and CNPC (the "Partners"), that on May 19, 2016, the Partners had filed for arbitration proceedings at the International Court of Arbitration.
-The filed arbitration request is in relation to the Notice of Dispute received by KPL on January 8, 2016, which is in connection to the previously announced Notice to Withdraw issued by the Partners on October 11, 2015, following the Company's cash call default of September 2015.
-The Notice to Withdraw was rejected by KPL, which lead to the Partners issuing a Notice of Dispute.
-Tethys has tried to engage with the Partners to reach an amicable resolution.
-The arbitration process has commenced although hearings have not yet been held.
-Refer also to DESCRIPTION OF THE BUSINESS - Tajikistan - Tajikistan Default.
+On June 20, 2016, the Company announced that its indirectly held subsidiary, Kulob Petroleum Limited, ("Kulob") the contracting partner in the Bokhtar PSC, had been informed by legal counsel representing Total and CNPC (the "Partners"), that on May 19, 2016, the Partners had filed for arbitration proceedings at the International Court of Arbitration.
+The filed arbitration request is in relation to the Notice of Dispute received by Kulob on January 8, 2016, which is in connection to the previously announced Notice to Withdraw issued by the Partners on October 11, 2015, following the Company's cash call default of September 2015.
+The Notice to Withdraw was rejected by Kulob, which lead to the Partners issuing a Notice of Dispute.

-• Director and management changes
+Director and management changes